gpaux/Mediana/CSE.md

 ### Summary of results

-Once the Clinical Scenario Evaluation has been performed, the object  of class `CSE` returned by the `CSE` function contains a list with:
+Once the Clinical Scenario Evaluation has been performed, the `CSE`  object returned by the `CSE` function contains a list with:

 - `simulation.results`, a data frame containing the results of the simulations for each scenario.

 - `analysis.scenario.grid`, a data frame containing the grid of the combination of data and analysis scenarios.

-- `data.structure`, a list containing the data structure according to the DataModel object.
+- `data.structure`, a list containing the data structure according to the `DataModel` object.

-- `analysis.structure`, a list containing the analysis structure according to the AnalysisModel object.
+- `analysis.structure`, a list containing the analysis structure according to the `AnalysisModel` object.

-- `evaluation.structure`, a list containing the evaluation structure according to the EvaluationModel object.
+- `evaluation.structure`, a list containing the evaluation structure according to the `EvaluationModel` object.

 - `sim.parameters`, a list containing the simulation parameters according to SimParameters object.